 |

-Please see the Ontario Ministry of Health statement on the short-term residential swimming pool rentals by private homeowners.
+See the Ontario Ministry of Health statement on the short-term residential swimming pool rentals by private homeowners for further information and considerations.